Health in emergencies

 Community health workers are integral to building strong, resilient health systems.
 We also help Governments decentralize primary health care systems in areas vulnerable to natural disasters, conflicts and public health emergencies.

-In close collaboration with Governments and partners, UNICEF strengthens coordination efforts at the global, national and local levels.
+In close collaboration with governments and partners, UNICEF strengthens coordination efforts at the global, national and local levels.
 We help ensure that humanitarian responses are synchronized, timely and adhere to agreed-upon standards and benchmarks.
 This includes during both the assessment of the emergency and the subsequent response.
 UNICEF focuses on interventions that are responsive to specific community needs and values, as well as creating community capacity building and resilience so that they are prepared and better equipped to face future crises.